 Following these procedures, your remaining lung tissue will still be functional.
 However, you will have less lung capacity overall.

-If your doctor recommends surgery to treat lung cancer, you may be a candidate for a safe, effective and minimally invasive procedure available at Bay Medical-Sacred Heart – da Vinci Surgery.
-Using the most advanced technology available, da Vinci provides your surgeon with superior vision, precision and control, allowing for improved access inside the chest cavity.
+If your doctor recommends surgery to treat lung cancer, you may be a candidate for a safe, effective and minimally invasive procedure available at Bay Medical called da Vinci Surgery.
+Using the most advanced technology available, da Vinci provides your surgeon with superior vision, precision and control for greater and improved access inside the chest cavity.

 Because da Vinci Surgery is performed through tiny incisions, spreading your ribs to access the lung is avoided. da Vinci is minimally invasive, unlike thoracotomy – traditional lung surgery – which requires a long incision, and often a long recovery.